iboB/ibob.github.com/_posts/2018-08-18-a-bug-in-the-cpp-standard.md

 Sad.
 Ugly.
 [Live demo here](https://godbolt.org/z/axbMxo).

 So, yeah, I do call this a bug in the standard.
 We should absolutely be allowed to perform that cast.
-Make all casts constant expressions!
+Allow all constant expression casts in non-type template arguments!
 It's easy!

 ...

 Well, at least it's easy to say.

+___

+[^1]: This one is a bit more subtle then I initially thought so I think it deserves an explanation.
+Casting functions in C++ can have two meanings: selection from a list of overloads and an actual cast.
+The wording of the standard for non-type template arguments is *"If the template-argument represents a set of overloaded functions (or a pointer or member pointer to such), the matching function is selected from the set"*.
+So even though casting `parent::*member` to `child::*member` is of course an implicit cast and a constant expression, the fact that what I need is a *cast* and not a *selection* makes the operation ineligible for a template argument.